buguroo/pyknow/docs/source/reference.rst

 .. note::

-   This is the default PCE used when no PCE is given as a value in a pattern.
+   This is the default PCE used when no PCE is given as a pattern value.

 `WildcardPCE` a.k.a.
 W()